Informfully/Documentation/docs/source/database.rst

      - Date
      - Contains the ids of statements for which at least one like/dislike has been given.

-An example of how the answers field could look like is shown below:
+An example of what the answer field could look like is shown below:

 .. code-block:: json